 - The Coroner’s Courtroom << Please read this! – 999 jobs in private homes.

-Don’t forget three methods of using this blog to find out more:
+Don’t forget other ways to use this blog to find out more:

 - There is a series of “Quick Guides” originally intended for police officers, but some will be of interest to paramedics.

 Update on 01st April 2015 – since writing this article, a new Code of Practice has come into effect in England.
 It doesn’t substantially alter these posts but reference numbers have changed from the old Code.
 My summary post about the new Code of Practice (2015) is here, the new Reference Guide is here and the full document is here.
-The Code of Practice (Wales) remains unchanged but is under revision.
+The Code of Practice (Wales) was remains changed in 2016 and is here.